Evaporating water supply poses costly risk for miners

 "In our opinion, the consequences of poor environmental risk management will increasingly lead to production stoppages, protests, fines, and license withdrawals - all factors which may directly impact mining companies' profitability and credit risk profiles," the ratings agency said in February.

 But there are winners, too.
-Engineers like Fluor Corp and WorleyParsons Ltd are now building water treatment plants and pipelines, along with traditional mine infrastructure, while consultants such as Accenture Plc and AMEC Plc are being called on to help miners better manage their existing water and help find future solutions.
+Engineers like Fluor Corp (FLR.N) and WorleyParsons Ltd (WOR.AX) are now building water treatment plants and pipelines, along with traditional mine infrastructure, while consultants such as Accenture Plc (ACN.N) and AMEC Plc AMEC.L are being called on to help miners better manage their existing water and help find future solutions.

 DRY AS A BONE